chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 The Custom Source Integration Delegated Authentication Inline Hook enables you to delegate authentication of a user to an external identity source.

 The hook supports a few operations.
-It first allows you to bring a user into Okta after successful authentication.
-From there it allows delegated authentication of the user to the external source, and fetch latest profile for the user from the external source.
+It first allows you to import a user into Okta after a successful authentication.
+From there it allows delegated authentication of the user to the external source, and fetches the latest profile of the user from the external source.

 Each of these operations corresponds to an individual inline hook invocation, and each corresponding request will be tagged with a requestType property in the request headers.